 May we focus on what matters the most.

-I adapted this post from an article by the same title published in the Spring/Summer 2014 issue of Homeschooling Today Magazine.
+Adapted from an article by the same title published in the Spring/Summer 2014 issue of Homeschooling Today Magazine.

 Scripture quotations are from the ESV® Bible (The Holy Bible, English Standard Version®), copyright © 2001 by Crossway, a publishing ministry of Good News Publishers.
 Used by permission.
 All rights reserved.
 May not copy or download more than 500 consecutive verses of the ESV Bible or more than one half of any book of the ESV Bible.